verivital/behaverify/REPRODUCIBILITY/2024_VMCAI/README.md

 	- Python Files -> Inside **differential\_testing/moved/array\_go\_gen\_files/t\*/** folder, run ```python3 t*_runner.py```.
 This will run the Python Model (replace * with relevant number).
 	- Haskell Files -> Inside **differential\_testing/moved/array\_go\_gen\_files/t\*/** folder, run ```cabal run```.
 This will run the Haskell Model.

-Note that the presence of Comparison failure in the Differential Results in **random\_haskell** is possible as the trials were randomized.
+Note that the presence of Comparison failure in the Differential Results is possible as the trials were randomized.
 This indicates a bug with one of the models (or an installation error).
-The Partial Test generates only 20 of these tests, while the Full test generate 5000.
+The Partial Test generates only 20 of these tests.

 ### Results that cannot be Compared with the Paper
 - **simple\_robot/processed\_data/pictures/opt/** -> There should be a series of graphs (note: the 'graphs' will only have one data point).
 The Partial test does not run this test in full.